Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Proof of the Main Theorem

 In summary the four vertex theorem implies that $v_0$ has at least four zeroes generically on each horizontal section.
 Now a careful analysis on the operator of $X_1$ will give a contradiction.
-We conclude by the lemma \ref{degenerate}, that a such Jacobi field cannot exist on an Abresch annulus $X_1$.
+We conclude by the Lemma \ref{degenerate}, that a such Jacobi field cannot exist on an Abresch annulus $X_1$.

 {\bf Case 2 $X_1$ is not an Abresch annulus. } In this case, the polynomial $a(\l)$ has an isospectral set $I(a)$ with several orbits.
 This situation occurs when there is a double root $|\alpha_i| \neq 1$.
 If $X_1$ is not an Abresch annulus, it implies that $\xi_{\l,1}$, limit of isospectral action of $\xi_{\l,n}$ is in a higher dimensional orbit in $I(a)$.
 The annulus $X_1$ is a bubbleton on an Abresch annulus.
 0.3cm {\bf Section~\ref{abresch bubbleton}.} Using our 'removing bubbletons' procedure, we can assume the existence of an embedded simple bubbleton on the spectral curve of an Abresch annulus.
 The idea explained in section \ref{abresch bubbleton} follows from two things.
-One is the possibility to deform a simple bubbleton of spectral genus 1 or 2 to a simple bubbleton on the flat cylinder.

-Then we prove that we can open the double point of the bubbleton into a genus two annulus preserving embeddedness.
-This involves increasing the genus of the spectral curve.
+Firstly we deform a simple bubbleton of spectral genus 1 or 2 to a simple bubbleton on the flat cylinder.
+Secondly we open the double point of the bubbleton into a spectral curve of genus two preserving embeddedness.
 We can open a node on $\Sigma$ keeping the period closed, if the node is on a double point $\alpha_0$, where $\mu (\alpha_0) =\pm 1$.
 Opening the node into a higher genus curve preserves embeddedness if and only if all orbits of the isospectral set induce embedded annuli i.e. if the bubbleton is embedded (by hypothesis).

 We do this by increasing the flux $|\tau|$.
-But since we are on the flat cylinder, the period is already at least $2\pi$, and by the above, we are in a component which contains a genus zero example of flux strictly greater than $2\pi$, a covering of the flat annulus.
-This contradicts the embedded property of deforming spectral curve along deformation and finishes the proof of the theorem.
+But since we are on the flat cylinder, the period is already at least $2\pi$, and by the above, we are in a component which contains a genus zero example of flux strictly greater than $2\pi$, a multi sheeted covering of the flat annulus which is not embedded.
+This is a contradiction since we preserve embeddness along the deformation by increasing the flux.
+The proof of the isolated is finish.